py4dstem/py4DSTEM/py4DSTEM/gui/strain/README.md

 ![bragg disks](imgs/braggdisk.gif)

 ### Choose test regions
 The three realspace views each have a point ROI, which is used to select the diffraction patterns for testing the peakfinding parameters.
 The image is defined by the virtual detector in the main Browser window, and will update if the virtual detector there is changed.
 Changing any of the parameters in the control panel will auto-update the Bragg disks.
-If no disks appear on the patterns, then the peakfinding has "failed" on at least one of the patterns.
-You need to adjust the settings to avoid this, as this error will also crash the main peakfinding routine.
-Usually `Relative to peak #` needs to be lowered, or the `Minimum Peak Spacing` reduced.

 ### Choose parameters
 * `Correlation Power` is the Fourier correlation coefficient, which sets whether the correlogram is found via cross-correlation (1), hybrid correlation (0&lt;p&lt;1), or phase-correlation (0).
 Normally 0.9-0.95 provides the best results.
 When using a patterned probe, always use p=1.
 Adjust this by observing how the Bragg disk markers align with the centers of the disks, maximizing how well centered they are.
 Adjusting this will change how many peaks are detected: ignore this for now, and correct it later with the thresholds.